LYRADNIS/star-wars-project/README.md

 ## Instructions:
 What has been provided is a simplified react and redux scaffold. <br>
-Don't delete any existing files, but you are encouraged to replace/delete/add whatever (including other files) you need to complete the task. <br>
+Don't delete any existing files, but you are encouraged to replace and add whatever (including files) you need to complete the task. <br>

 1. Using the provided axios http service, make an GET request to https://swapi.co/api/people/
 2. Select a random person and store their data into our redux stores